g

 We have known for many years how to support and accommodate children with special needs in our communities and schools; professional and advocacy organizations have lists and descriptions of best practices.
 Where great placements and programs are nurtured, all children benefit.
 Where they don't exist, most students struggle.

 We are seeing great controversy among mainstream students, families and professionals now that testing has become so important in regular classrooms.
-Perhaps we should take a second look at the evaluations our babies, toddlers and primary children with disabilities endure.
+Perhaps we should take a second look at the evaluations our babies, toddlers and primary school children with disabilities endure.

 IQ Test Performance - Riverbend DS Website